Modern OEM warranty administration: what every automaker needs today

 From Fragmentation to an All-In-One Approach

-Photo by DC studio on Freepik
+Photo by DC studio on Magnific

 Traditional warranty programs are stitched together from multiple vendors, each responsible for a narrow function.
 Marketing teams work independently from claims administrators.
 Payment processors have no visibility into customer behavior.
 Data is static, delayed, and difficult to act on.